zavolanlab/mirflowz/README.md

 ## Contact

-This project is a collaborative effort, so do not hesitate on contacting us via [email][email] Please mention the name of this tool for any inquiry, proposal, question, etc.
+Do not hesitate on contacting us via [email][email] for any inquiries on _MIRFLOWZ_.
+Please mention the name of the tool.

 [bedtools]: <https://github.com/arq5x/bedtools2>
 [chrMap]: <https://github.com/dpryan79/ChromosomeMapping>